 Dr. Jeff Berard has used sports rehab treatments like Active Release Techniques while working with professional sports organizations such as the Miami Dolphins and the Miami Heat dancers to treat injuries and improve their overall performance.

-Schedule an appointment with Midland Chiropractic and Sports Rehab to learn the how we can help you train better and recover sooner!
+Schedule an appointment with Midland Sports Rehab and Sports Rehab to learn the how we can help you train better and recover sooner!
 Call today.